 The Statistical Significance of CPMs Today in Relation to the Incredible Expansion of Christianity in the Twentieth-Century

 There are further reasons to differentiate CPM from PM.
 McGavran’s concept of People Movements covers the Christianization of Africa in the twentieth century when Christianity made major progress among ethnoreligionists.
 For instance, The Democratic Republic of Congo (DRC) rose from 1 percent Christian in 1900 to 95 percent in 2020.
 However, this growth has not resulted in significant societal transformation.
 Even today, Christians in Africa have fewer physicians, lower life expectancies, and less access to education and clean water.
 For example, despite being an overwhelmingly “Christian” nation, the DRC is also often referred to as the “rape capital of the world” (Zurlo and Johnson 2021, 5).
 For the twentieth century, McGavran claimed that “At least two-thirds of all converts in Asia, Africa, and Oceania have come to Christian faith through People Movements” (1990, 224).
 Yet these observations looked, quantitatively, at converts to Christianity, not necessarily at the qualitive changes demanded by biblical discipleship.
-One early African CPM practitioner, Younoussa Djao, claimed that CPM address the lack-of-discipleship problem in Africa because CPM produces disciples, not simply converts: “This is what the Church in Africa needs, to not only obey the Great Commission, but also to live out Christ’s life and make a positive difference” (2006, 80).
+One early African CPM practitioner, Younoussa Djao, claimed that CPM addresses the lack-of-discipleship problem in Africa because CPM produces disciples, not simply converts: “This is what the Church in Africa needs, to not only obey the Great Commission, but also to live out Christ’s life and make a positive difference” (2006, 80).
 The twentieth century was indeed a century of significant growth for Christianity in the Global South, but the prolific spread of CPMs since the 1990s mostly among Muslims and Hindus (1350+ movements with 79+ million disciples) aims for deeper levels of transformation (of course this does not happen in every CPM) than typically happens with surface-level conversion to Christianity.

 Additional Missiological Discourses Parallel to CPM

-In addition to PM, there are a number of other conversations that may appear equivalent to CPM but are in fact parallel or tangential.
+In addition to PM, numerous other conversations may appear equivalent to CPM but are in fact parallel or tangential.
 One such example is the missional church conversation that arose in part due to shifts from a Christian to a post-Christian context in the postmodern Global North (Guder 1998).
 While it also seemed to arise in the twilight of the CGM, the missional church conversation has typically remained siloed from CPM literature.
 For instance, the books The Missional Church in Perspective (Van Gelder and Zscheile 2011) and The Apostolic Congregation: Church Growth Reconceived for a New Generation (Hunter III 2009) do not mention Garrison’s research.

 However, a few books have attempted to apply lessons from CPM literature in a Western, post-Christian context.
 Bob Roberts Jr. integrated lessons from both Garrison and Watson in his book The Multiplying Church (2008).
 Despite this, even today, North American missiologist Ed Stetzer remarked that “There are no identifiable largescale micro church movements in the West, especially ones that meet the definition of a Church Planting Movement given by the missiologist David Garrison” (2021).
 The thirty-four Western industrialized democracies of the world are segmented by a post-labor society that undermines CPM methodology (Stetzer and Im 2017, 14).
 Still, there are recent attempts at integrating lessons learned from CPM/DMM into the West.
 The Starfish and the Spirit (Ford, Wegner, and Hirsch 2021) differentiates between DMM and movements of disciple-making (MDM).
 Whereas DMM is about spiritual awakening, making new believers among the harvest, MDM is about revival in the church, making disciples for the harvest.